From Don's Perspective

 From then on...

 Getting the FIESTA line behind us in terms of a main focus was great, but it just so happened that this was around the time that I had some break throughs with the extruded line.
 You see, while our pressed tiles are awesome, they require intensive work per order, so for our basics they never made a lot of sense.
-If someone was looking for "subway" tile, unless they really wanted them made locally or were looking for a specific color I more or less told them that price wise they were better looking elsewhere.
+If someone was looking for "subway" tile, unless they really wanted them made locally or were looking for a specific color, I more or less told them that price wise they were better looking elsewhere.
 Given the design trends of the past decade or so it is pretty apparent why I wanted to combat that battle.
 For a deeper dive on the Extruded Line's history, well you know what to do...

 Who are we now.

 Over the years, my mission has been the same, to make quality tiles here in the United States and provide jobs for a dedicated group of people.
 The path to keeping that going has obviously morphed at times depending on what set of goals I had set.
 The thing is, we really do enjoy what we do, but as with anything there is a time and a place.
 So finding a nice balance of what we have to offer was the hurdle.
-Our pressed tiles are awesome, but they require a lot of set up, often days before a single tile is made.
+Our pressed tiles are awesome, but they require a lot of set up, often days worth of work before a single tile is made.
 The FIESTA line with all of its coordinating colors can be a lot of fun, but with all those options comes rarely having the inventory to fulfill an order without having to do small custom production runs.

 With the addition of the extruded line, a much less involved process from a setup standpoint, things were on the upside, but lets be honest more sizes than a 3x9 were going to have to exist for that to hold the fort.
 Then came the new CNC Series, and with that the well-roundness I'd been searching for.
 Between our various lines we've reached a point where still have very unique products, and can compete in the end of the tile world where I once told people they were better off looking elsewhere.
 I mentioned that there is a time and a place, and that may have been unclear.
-The simple truth of the matter is in many ways our pressed tiles involve too much work for smaller projects, so yes that was at times a burden when you knew going into a project that even breaking even was a long shot.
+The simple truth of the matter is, in many ways our pressed tiles involve too much work for smaller projects, so yes that was at times a burden when you knew going into a project that even breaking even was a long shot.
 A good press day is a thrill, but a tiny press day out of necessity can feel like a chore.
 Until we had the options of the Extruded line there wasn't a great way around this, but now we've found our groove of how the sales model needs to be set up so that we can ensure that each project is one to look forward to, for us and the client.

 While we continue to streamline the order process for everyone's sanity our tiles are still made per order.
-At times we'll push out some extra that are available in inventory, but by making the tiles for the individual project we regularly have new and exciting progressions in the line and more times than not the client end up with a one of a kind design.
+At times we'll push out some extra that are available in inventory, but by making the tiles for the individual project we regularly have new and exciting progressions in the line and more times than not the client ends up with a one of a kind design.
 Growth is desired, but holding onto that custom feel for both the consumer and everyone at Limelight in the process is the goal.